nikita-moskovchenko/nikita-moskovchenko/README.md

 Developed a comprehensive taxonomy for Staking-as-a-Service platforms to standardize industry classifications.

-1st place, 7th International Summer Blockchain School Hackathon (2024): Led team ‘Valid’ in designing a blockchain-based solution to detect and mitigate misinformation in online media.
+1st place, 7th International Summer Blockchain School Hackathon (2024): designed a blockchain-based solution to detect and mitigate misinformation in online media.

-Thesis: Interoperability and value creation in liquid staking.
+Thesis: Interoperability and Value Creation in Liquid Staking.
 Grade: 12 (A).